Team5924/training-resources/cnc.md

 ## cnc

-a cnc is ideal for situations where you need a high precision parts and lots of them, like gussets.
+a cnc is ideal for situations where you need a high precision parts and/or lots of them, like gussets.
 Some cnc machines are only for wood and plastics while others will do metals.
 The 6040 cnc in the lab will machine aluminum as well as woods and plastics.
 CNC routing is a subtractive process (as opposed to 3d printing which is additive).

 ## workholding
 Sheet material can be held down to a spoilboard with screws.
 Box tubing should be clamped in vises and be supported in multiple locations.

+see [this image](http://i.imgur.com/cCq499Tl.jpg) for an example of holding tubing properly

 ## spoilboard
 MDF makes for a good spoil board.
 Before use, it should be faced by milling away a thin layer from the top.
 This ensures a flat and parallel surface.
 After extended use, the spoil board should be faced again.